 Quench your thirst in India this summer

-Chaas, otherwise known as spiced buttermilk – Credit: Scott Dexter
+Chaas, otherwise known as spiced buttermilk (Photo Credit – Scott Dexter)

-Also known as shikanji in Noth India, it’s just Plain Jane Lemonade at first.
-Then you add a little bit of salt with the sugar, soda for bubbles, crushed mint leaves for colour, maybe ginger for flavour and top off the froth with a sprinkling of chaat masala.
-This will be your summer staple, particularly in western and northern India.
-You’ll find it at 10 rupees a glass on every street corner, though we’d recommend going someplace with tables and requesting mineral water be used in the process.
+One of the best ways to beat the heat during the summer is a glass of Nimbu Pani.
+Also known as Shikanji in North India, it’s just plain Jane Lemonade at first.
+Then you add a little bit of salt with sugar, soda for bubbles, crushed mint leaves for colour, maybe ginger for flavour and top off the froth with a sprinkling of chaat masala.
+This will be your summer staple, particularly in Western and Northern India.
+You’ll find it at INR 10 a glass on every street corner.
+Though we’d recommend going someplace with tables and requesting mineral water be used in the process.

-A drink with a salty kick – Credit: Indian Food Recipes
+A drink with a salty kick (Photo Credit – Caglar Araz)

 Tender Coconut Water

 Available across the country but the pride and joy of South India.
-Huge stacks of coconuts lie piled up on carts and makeshift stalls on every lazy roadside, a rubbish bin overflows with discarded shells and straws.
+Huge stacks of coconuts lie piled up on carts and makeshift stalls on every lazy roadside.
+Beside it you will find a rubbish bin that overflows with discarded shells and straws.
 It’s the healthiest and most delicious option around with the added bonus of slimy coconut flesh to sink your teeth into.
-The real reason it’s a winner though, is the long and elaborate performance by the Nariyal Paani wallah (coconut-water man).
+The real reason it’s a winner though is the long and elaborate performance by the Nariyal Paani wallah (coconut-water man).

-Sweet, refreshing coconut water – Credit: Flying Fin
+Sweet, refreshing coconut water (Photo Credit – Adriano Gadini)

 helping you travel your way